syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 ![Marker Icon Image](Images/Marker_icon_type.png)

-### Setting contrast color
+### Setting a contrast color

-Based on the background color of the shapes, contrast color will be applied to marker icon.
+Based on the background color of the shapes, contrast color will be applied to marker icons.

 {% tabs %}